rikmwouters/CodacyChallengeH2/README.md

 curl -X PUT http://localhost:8080/?title=Do+laundry
 ```

-To view a specific TODO (id=1 in this example), the following command can be used.
+The following command view a specific TODO, using its ```id``` value in the URL path.

 ```
 curl http://localhost:8080/todo/1
 ```

-In order to update a TODO (again id=1), use a PATCH request such as the following.
-Note that the TODO is selected using the number in the URL path, NOT the ```id``` field in the request body JSON.
+The following command updates a TODO.
+The TODO is specified by its ```id``` value in the URL path, and the updated fields are added as a JSON object to the request body.

 ```
 curl -X PATCH http://localhost:8080/todo/1 -H "content-type: application/json" -d '{"id":1, "title":"Cut grass", "completed":true}'
 ```

-Finally, a TODO can be deleted with a DELETE request such as the following, ending with the TODO ```id``` field.
+The following command deletes a TODO, which is also specified by its ```id``` value in the URL path.

 ```
 curl -X DELETE http://localhost:8080/todo/1